-Note: We are testing Chainer automatically with Jenkins, where all the above recommended environments are tested.
-We cannot guarantee that Chainer works on other environments including Windows and macOS (especially with CUDA support), even if Chainer looks running correctly.
+Note: We are automatically testing Chainer on all the recommended environments above.
+We cannot guarantee that Chainer works on other environments including Windows and macOS (especially with CUDA support), even if Chainer may seem to be running correctly.

-1.2 Dependencies
+2.2 Requirements